 Warm weather, happy people and a slower pace of life – if these are not to your liking then Ajijic is not for you!

-As far as your dental care is concerned, the only thing of note is that, unlike at home, sedation is not a standard means of pain relief throughout Mexico.
-Local anesthetic is usually used, but many dentists do offer sedation dentistry, but this requires the services of an anesthesiologist, and will therefore cost an additional $400-$600.
-If you require anxiety medication, such as Valium, this is available but you will need to request it in advance.
+Regarding your dental care, unlike at home, sedation is not a standard means of pain relief throughout Mexico.
+While local anesthetic used by all our dentists, many do not offer sedation dentistry, which requires the services of an anesthesiologist at an additional $400-$600.
+Anxiety medication such as Valium is available with advance request.

 Dental Departures can help you find a dentist with these services so please don’t hesitate to get in touch.

-Ajijic’s cobbled streets are lined with restaurants, art galleries and stores– giving you plenty to stop and look at on the walk down to the lakeside.
+Ajijic’s cobbled streets are lined with restaurants, art galleries and stores– giving you plenty to do and see on the walk to the lakeside.
 At the edge of the lake is a public park, equipped with fire pits and grills for you to prepare and enjoy your own picnic.
-There are incredible views across the lake to the mountains, and at night the horizon is dotted with lights from villages.
+You will be greeted with spectacular views across the lake to the mountains; at night the horizon is dotted with lights from villages.

-The colorful Chapala handicrafts market is good for bric-a-brac and souvenirs, and next door is Christiania Park, which has a playground for children.
+The colorful Chapala handicrafts market is good for bric-a-brac and souvenirs, and nearby Christiania Park has a large playground for children.

-Events and festivals take place throughout the year, and it is worth checking up before you go as accommodation may be booked.
-One such event is the International Chili Cook-Off, which also has performances from, for example, the Charro Society, where local rodeo riders perform in full Mexican attire.
+Events and festivals take place throughout the year, including the popular International Chili Cook-Off.
+The Charro Society hosts local rodeo riders in full Mexican attire.

-Further afield, in the nearby town of San Juan Cosala (around 10 miles away) there are the aguas thermals (hot springs), and another popular trip is the Casacadas de Agua where you can swim in sparkling pools and climb waterfalls.
+Further afield, in the nearby town of San Juan Cosala (around 10 miles from Ajijic), you'll find the aguas thermals (hot springs) for a relaxing and healthful soak.
+Another popular trip is the Casacadas de Agua, where you can swim in sparkling pools and climb waterfalls.

-Ajijic is definitely a place to relax in, offering low-key rather than high-octane activities and it is within easy reach of popular tourist resorts such as Puerto Vallarta, and the city of Guadalajara.
+Ajijic offers low-key living in relaxing surroundings while remaining within easy reach of popular high-octane tourist resorts such as Puerto Vallarta and Guadalajara.

-Book online or use our toll-free number to find and book your quality-checked dentist in Ajijic.
+Book your appointment online with us any time of the day or night, or use our toll-free number to find and book your quality-checked dentist in Ajijic.
 If you have any questions we’re always happy to help, so please get in touch and we’ll do our best to get you fantastic dental care in this carefree destination.